jdmonin/JSettlers2/Readme.md

 project.

 The client is browser-based in HTML5.
-The server is a Java web app hosted in a servlet container like Jetty, including the html5 website.
+The server is a Java web app hosted in a servlet container like Jetty or Tomcat, including the html5 website.

 The server can optionally use a database to store player account information and game stats (details below).
 A client java app to